dmpop/tomodachi/Documentation/pages/004-assemble_and_install.md

 # Install software

 To enable LEDs on the Tomodachi board, you need to configure the Raspberry Pi OS.
-To do this, add the following directives to the _config.txt_ file on the _boot_ partition of the storage card with Rapsberry Pi OS:
+To do this, add the following directives to the _config.txt_ file on the _boot_ partition of the storage card with Raspberry Pi OS:

 ```
 enable_uart=1